 As a NATO-country, the Norwegian military has always had a quiet preparation for possible use of nuclear weapons.
 Despite huge popular resistance to these weapons, during the cold war, some weapons-systems had a turnkey ability to operate with nukes, all that was lacking was the warheads.

 Norway plays a central role in the American ABM-defence, with amongst other things several important radar facilities, making it already by default a part of nuclear war between the great imperialist powers.

-«It is obvious our biggest allies intend to drastically rearm their nuclear arsenal», says general Mood, referring to the trillion dollar program started a few years ago and already well underway, and given thorough coverage by the WSWS.
+«It is obvious our biggest allies intend to drastically rearm their nuclear arsenal», says general Mood, referring to the trillion dollar program started a few years ago and already well underway, and given thorough coverage on ths blog earlier.
 Just as a small example of this new armament drive, The Bulletin of the Atomic Scientist states that US nuclear capabilities already has tripled in the last few years with new, more precise, fuses on US submarine-based ballistic missiles.

 In another obviously planted ‘leak’ last week, this time to the conservative newspaper Aftenposten, it was claimed that Norway only was able to defend an area of 20 x 30 sq. km (in a country of 324.200 sq. km).
 This is of course ab obvious push for bigger budgets, but the real catch in these ‘leaks’ lies in the proposed solutions.
 Presented as purely defensive moves by a poor, underequipped army, it suggested two solutions.

 With unintentionally revealing words, one of the solutions was change to a war of manoeuvre, to quote the newspaper «the way the Germans were fighting at the beginning of World War II, with mobile forces that put the enemy off balance.”